twilwa/aptos-agent/README.md

 2. Explore the [Aptos SDK documentation](https://aptos.dev/en/build/sdks), perhaps try building an agent in a different language and contribute to this open source project?
 3. Join the [Aptos Discord](https://discord.gg/aptoslabs) to connect with other developers.
 4. Let us know you enjoyed this content, tag us and post your experience and thoughts on social media!

-> [!NOTE]
-> Remember to close your terminal or run `deactivate` when you're done working on the project.
-The next time you want to work on it, you'll need to:
-> 1. Open your terminal
-> 2. Navigate to your project directory
-> 3. Run `source venv/bin/activate`
->
-> The purpose of activating the virtual environment is to keep your project dependencies isolated.
-This ensures different projects don't interfere with each other's required packages.